karolwn/weather_app_android/README.md

 # Simple weather app for Android based devices

 # Quick overview
 This app was created as a project for High Level Languages classes ad AGH university.
-Second Author is @SebastianKulig Weather data is provided by OpenWeather API.
+Second Author is [Sebastian Kulig](https://github.com/SebastianKulig)
+Weather data is provided by OpenWeather API.

 ## Main screen.